OsomePteLtd/principles/src/testing.md

 1. E2E tests can be added after the feature has been released
 1. Anybody can skip a failing in the `main` branch test because it's very important that the tests make life easier, not harder.
+1. The whole E2E test suite must run within 10 minutes in CI.
+Otherwise, some of the tests can be optimized or converted to integration tests.

+   The integration tests should cover most of the use cases, while E2E tests are slow, and it's ok to cover only the most critical use cases of the app.
+This way, the time limit also limits the amount of the test the suit contains.

 ## General